-Our Social Impact Bonds provide working capital to developing country entrepreneurs and businesses through our platform partners.
+Our Social Impact Bonds provide working capital to developing country entrepreneurs and businesses through our platform partners, companies with at least one INSEAD MBA co-founder.

 Our Social Impact Bond investors receive 20 equal quarterly payments of principal and interest over 5 years ... instead of a single balloon payment at the end of 5 years.